| |

 of the magnificent performances and well-crafted characters.

-by Franklin J. Schaffner, whose later credits include "Papillon,"
+by Franklin J. Schaffner, whose later film credits include "Papillon,"

 "Planet of the Apes" and an Academy Award for "Patton."